w3c/wai-intro-atag/content/education.md

 Your current customers and potential new customers need learning management systems (LMS) that:

-* are accessible to users with disabilities, including educators, course administrators, and learning designers
+* are accessible to LMS users with disabilities
 * produce accessible content for students

-In many situations, accessibility is required by law and will be a procurement requirement.
+In many situations, accessibility is required by law and is a procurement requirement.

 ## Examples

-### Everyone can Use Previews
+### Everyone Can Use Previews

 <p class="persona"><strong>Persona: </strong>
  Zola is a physics professor at a large university.
 She is blind and uses a screen reader that reads aloud the information on her screen.